Health Benefits of Better Sleep and How to Improve It

 Does poor sleep weaken your immune system?

 Yes.
 During sleep your body produces cytokines and regenerates T cells, both of which are essential for fighting infection.
-Research shows that people sleeping fewer than seven hours a night are approximately three times more likely to catch a cold compared to those sleeping eight hours or more.
+A 2015 study found that adults sleeping fewer than six hours per night were over four times more likely to develop a cold after viral exposure compared to those sleeping seven hours or more.

 Can lack of sleep cause weight gain?

-Sleep deprivation disrupts the hormones that regulate appetite, increasing hunger signals and reducing feelings of fullness.
+Sleep deprivation disrupts the hormones that regulate appetite, increasing ghrelin (hunger) and reducing leptin (fullness).
 It also lowers motivation to exercise and impairs blood sugar regulation.
 Over time, chronic poor sleep is associated with weight gain and an increased risk of type 2 diabetes.

 What is the best natural supplement for sleep?

-Magnesium citrate and ashwagandha are two of the most evidence-backed natural options.
-Magnesium supports relaxation by activating the parasympathetic nervous system, while ashwagandha helps reduce cortisol levels.
-Melatonin is also effective for resetting your sleep cycle, particularly after travel or shift work.
+Magnesium glycinate (bisglycinate) and ashwagandha KSM-66 are two of the most evidence-backed natural options.
+A 2024 randomised trial showed magnesium bisglycinate significantly improved deep sleep and sleep efficiency over 8 weeks.
+Ashwagandha helps reduce cortisol levels and supports sleep onset, particularly when stress is a contributing factor.
+Melatonin is also effective for resetting your sleep cycle after travel or shift work.

 Is poor sleep linked to Alzheimer's disease?